Bay Area residents brace for strongest storm this season

 As the rain and wind move in, residents are preparing for the worst.
-ABC7 News Meteorologist Mike Nicco says flooding, falling trees and mudslides are possible.
+Meteorologist Mike Nicco says flooding, falling trees and mudslides are possible.

 The Department of Public Works has been passing out 9,000 sandbags to residents who need them and employees are out in full force adding temporary flood barriers on city streets that are known to flood.

-EVACUATIONS: Evacuations ordered in Santa Cruz County ahead of storm, possible mudslides

-The city is also prepared to close the following COVID-19 test and vaccination sites early:
+The city of San Francisco is also prepared to close the following COVID-19 test and vaccination sites early:

 - Portrero Hill Health Center closing at 12 p.m.